Synvisc, also called hyaluric acid, is injectable medication used in the treatment of osteoarthritis.

 Synvisc when injected into a joint is commonly referred to as viscosupplementation.
 It is thought that Synvisc supplements the viscosity of the joint fluid thereby lubricating the joint whereby in theory reducing the level of pain.

 It can be injected in the knee, hip and shoulder joint.

-If Snyvisc therapy fails to provide significant pain relief, patients now have the option of utilizing their own meseenchymal stem cells to regenerate cartilage in the knee, hip and shoulder.
+If Snyvisc therapy fails to provide significant pain relief, patients now have the option of utilizing their own mesenchymal stem cells to regenerate cartilage in the knee, hip, and shoulder.
 It is a novel, needle-in, needle-out procedure with allows patients to avoid the risk of disease transmission as well as the trauma and rehabilitation associated with surgery.

 Please review knee MRI below of patient who underwent the use of her own mesenchymal stem cells to regenerate cartilage.
 Pre-treatment images are on the top and demonstrate a cartilage depth ranging between 0.2- 0.3cm.
 Five months post therapy, the cartiage has increased on average by 1mm.

 Clinically the patient has had a significant reduction in her pain and an increase in her range of motion.
 We just received an e-mail from her along with a picture of her daily activity:)

 Learn more about our non-surgical shoulder treatments here.